 Address: Maruyamacho, Higashiyama Ward, Kyoto, Kyoto Prefecture 605-0071, Japan

-Shijo Dori is without a doubt one of the best places in Kyoto to sample lots of free Japanese specialities.
+Shijo Dori is without a doubt one of the best places in Kyoto to sample lots of Japanese food.
 Try rice crackers, matcha sweets, biscuits and sour plums.
 One of the best things I bought here, was a tea called kombucha.
 It means plum seaweed tea and it's one of the most delicious things I've ever tasted.
 Sijo Dori is a long street dotted with shops and it starts right in front of the Yasaka Shrine.

 Address: Shijo Dori, Higashiyama-ku, Kyōto-shi, Kyōto-fu, Japan

-No trip to Kyoto is complete without spending an evening meandering around Gion, the old entertainment quarters.
+No trip to Kyoto is complete without spending an evening meandering around Gion, the old entertainment quarters in Kyoto.
 This is the best place for geisha spotting.
 But if you don't want to take any chances, best to book tickets in advance to see a Geisha performance or better yet, to attend a Japanese tea ceremony.
 Gion is home to some fantastic old Japanese wooden houses, an absolute wonder to photograph.

 Address: Gionmachi, Higashiyama-ku, Kyoto 605-0001, Kyoto Prefecture